Lellouch-L\"uscher relation for ultracold few-atom systems under confinement

 We note that typical experiments with trapped few-atom systems require loading atoms from an ultracold gas into a single trap state.
 Without a dedicated cooling scheme (see, for instance, Refs.~\cite{zurn2013prl,Kaufman:2015,Goban:2018,Liu:2019,Spence:2022,brooks:2022,Shaw:2025}), atoms will instead be loaded into the trap at some finite temperature, typically $k_BT\gg\hbar\omega_{\rm ho}$.
 In such cases, if the system is in thermal equilibrium, the LL relation can be extended by averaging Eq.~(\ref{gammarM}) under a thermal distribution of quantum trapped states (see End Matter).

 The LL relation (\ref{gammarM}) can be generalized to $N$-atom systems ($N\geq 2$), in which case we obtained

-with $C_{N}$=$\pi^{\frac{3N-3}{2}}N^{\frac{5}{2}}2^{\frac{3N-5}{2}}\Gamma[\frac{3N-3}{2}]$ and $\alpha_N$=$(N$-$1)(3N$-$7)(3N$-$5)/64$ (see details in Ref.~\cite{sm} and further numerical tests at $N=2$).
+with $C_{N}$=$\pi^{\frac{3N-3}{2}}N^{\frac{5}{2}}2^{\frac{3N-5}{2}}\Gamma[\frac{3N-3}{2}]$ and $\alpha_N$=$(N$-$1)(3N$-$7)(3N$-$5)/64$ (see details and further numerical tests at $N=2$ in Ref.~\cite{sm}).
 Here, $\Gamma_{N,q}$ and $E_{N,q}$ are the width and energy of the trapped $N$-body state, respectively, and $L_N$ the free-space $N$-body loss coefficient \cite{explainLN,mehta2009prl} for the $J=0$ and $\lambda=0$ partial-wave.
 For $N>3$, the width of an $N$-body trap state is typically determined by different decay pathways that may involve all or only some of the atoms.
 In Ref.~\cite{Goban:2018}, for instance, it was found experimentally that for Sr atoms in a $q=0$ state the decay rate for $N=3$, 4, and 5 is approximately proportional to the number of triads, indicating that three-body processes remain the dominant decay pathway.
-In reality, the direct experimental observable is the total decay rate, including all higher order processes, defined as,
+In reality, the direct experimental observable is the total decay rate, including all higher-order processes, defined as,

 with fundamental few-body decay rates $\Gamma_{K,q}/\hbar$ given in Eq.~(\ref{gammaNm}).
 In an experiment such as Ref.~\cite{Goban:2018}, where trap states containing $N=3,4,5,\ldots$ atoms are prepared and their decay rates ${\Gamma_{N,q}^{\rm tot}}/{\hbar}$ measured, the corresponding fundamental rates can be extracted by inverting Eq.~(\ref{GammaTot}),